effektif/admin-docs/docs/troubleshooting.rst

     The Effektif site shows a HTTP Status 500 error including the message ``root cause java.lang.RuntimeException: Cannot find license.xml``\ .

 Solution:
     You have not installed the Effektif license.xml at all or placed it in the wrong directory.
-Jump to section :ref:`install-license` to solve the issue.
+See :ref:`install-license` to solve the issue.

 Problem:
     The Effektif site shows a HTTP Status 500 error including the message ``com/effektif/EffektifServlet : Unsupported major.minor version 51.0 (unable to load class com.effektif.EffektifServlet)``\ .